 Overlake Anesthesiologists require the following for your safety:

-- Adults & Children 6 years of age and older: No solid food or liquids for 8 hours before the scheduled surgery.
+- Adults & Children 6 years of age and older: No solid food or liquids, including water, for 8 hours before the scheduled surgery.

 - Infants and Children 5 years of age and younger: No solid food for 6 hours before scheduled surgery.
 May continue clear liquids only (water, Pedialyte, apple juice) and breast milk until 4 hours before scheduled surgery time.